Artist Interview with ZINCcontemporary

 Cb: I wasn’t aware of “Art” until I was 12ish, but I was very interested in making things at seven or eight years old.
 I built mud cites, drew, painted and tinkered with stuff in my family’s garage.
 My father was a drawer, a photographer and a tinkerer.
 My mother was a painter, a cook, played several musical instruments, sang and had a huge weaving loom.
 There were always, what I thought of as curious, fantastic things and gadgets around to tinker with, especially in the garage.

 Dad gave me a hand-me-down camera, access to his darkroom equipment and photo chemicals, when I was about 10.
 Mom taught me how to garden and cook what we grew.
 She was very involved in the local creative community and took me to museums, gallery openings, theater events and musical performances.
 She treated my creativity, others creativity and ‘Art’ as very important.
 She would introduce me to her adult, accomplished friends as though I was legit – she was an incredible support to who I am today.

 Zc: What inspires you?

-Cb: Maps, puzzles, architectural renderings, plants, gardens, tools… especially old tools, musical scores, stories/words, numbers, calligraphy….
+Cb: Maps, scientific phenomena, puzzles, architectural renderings, plants, gardens, tools… especially old tools, musical scores, stories/words, numbers, calligraphy….

 One of my first “inspiring” experiences was seeing Alexander Calder’s mobile in the National Gallery’s atrium.
 I was in my early teens and so taken with how a sculpture could have the ease of drawing and the weightiness of a massive sculpture.